9 Quick Tips to Stretch Thanksgiving Dinner

 Don’t panic when your perfect dinner plan flies out the window.
 Take a page from the book of southern tradition, where there’s always room for one more.

-With the stores closed and little prep time left, you need ideas fast.
-Take an inventory of what you have on hand, and see if you can double basic dishes and easy sides like mashed potatoes.
+You need ideas fast with the stores cleaned out of essentials and little prep time left.
+Take an inventory of what you have on hand, and see what you can do.

 1. Buffet Blitz

-Trade formal sit-down for casual buffet and you’re on your way to regaining your sanity.
+Trade formal sit-down for a casual buffet, and you’re on your way to regaining your sanity.

-If your table seats twelve, great!
-If not, plan to have guests cruise around with plates, and provide snack tables and seating as best you can.
+If your table seats enough people to accommodate all of your extra guests, great!
+If not, plan to have guests cruise around with plates and provide snack tables and seating as best you can.

-Don’t worry if your china service won’t accommodate six additional guests.
-An eclectic mix of plates creates its own ambiance when stacked for self-service, especially if you alternate patterns.
+Don’t worry if your china service won’t accommodate additional guests.
+An eclectic mix of plates creates a unique ambiance when stacked for self-service, especially if you alternate patterns.

 The same goes for napkins and flatware.
 Mix and match.
 Make it easy for your guests to help themselves by bundling flatware and napkins together with a bit of twine or ribbon.

-Consider using paper and plastic goods if you have them on hand, to maximize the enjoyment and minimize the drudge work later – especially if you haven’t got a dishwasher!
+Consider using paper and plastic goods if you have them on hand to maximize the enjoyment and minimize the drudge work of cleaning up later – especially if you don’t have a dishwasher!

 2. Appetizer Additions